Which place is cheaper, Columbus or Washington?

-The average daily cost (per person) in Washington is $155, while the average daily cost in Columbus is $126.
+The average daily cost (per person) in Washington is $198, while the average daily cost in Columbus is $158.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Washington and Columbus in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Washington and Columbus in more detail.

 Here are some examples of typical meal expenses from previous travelers to Washington: